gianlazz/Lazztech.Cloud/GianDevNotes.md

 I swear I saw it pass so that's really confusing.
 Maybe I was just confused.
 Anyways, in the mocks where it's splitting the mock stdout test data I added the .Split() enum param StringSplitOptions.RemoveEmptyEntries which fixed it.

 I should really probably just remove the whole notion of a "known_unknown" dir or snapshot enum status entirely.
 It's not helping and didn't end up fitting the design.

+I also need to refactor the project code name over to there correct spelling where it's mispelled.